ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 :flags:
   :test:
     :compile:
-      :*:                       #  Wildcard: Add '-foo' for all files for all tests
+      :*:              #  Wildcard: Add '-foo' for all files compiled for all test executables
         - -foo
-      :Model:                   # Substring: Add '-Wall' for all files of any test with 'Model' in its name
+      :Model:          # Substring: Add '-Wall' for all files compiled for any test executable with 'Model' in its filename
         - -Wall
-      :/M(ain|odel)/:           #     Regex: Add 🏴‍☠️ flag for all files of any test with 'Main' or 'Model' in its name
+      :/M(ain|odel)/:  #     Regex: Add 🏴‍☠️ flag for all files compiled for any test executable with 'Main' or 'Model' in its filename
         - -🏴‍☠️
       :Comms*Model:
-        - --freak               #  Wildcard: Add your `--freak` flag for all files of any test name with zero or more
+        - --freak      #  Wildcard: Add your `--freak` flag for all files compiled for any test executable with zero or more
                        #            characters between 'Comms' and 'Model'
     :link:
       :tests/comm/TestUsart.c:  # Substring: Add '--bar --baz' to the link step of the TestUsart executable
         - --bar